ibm-cloud-docs/pattern-vpc-vsi-multizone-resiliency/service-management-design.md

 - Define alerts for the conditions that you need to monitor and integrate with IBM Cloud Monitoring to send notifications and manage log alerts along with metrics alerts.
 See [Integrating with IBM Cloud Monitoring](/docs/log-analysis?topic=log-analysis-monitoring) for details.

-    - Consider configuring streaming to forward logs to other tools such as data lakes or Security Information and Event Management (SIEM) for further analysis or threat detection and investigation.
+    Consider configuring streaming to forward logs to other tools such as data lakes or Security Information and Event Management (SIEM) for further analysis or threat detection and investigation.
 See [Streaming Data](/docs/log-analysis?topic=log-analysis-streaming) for details.
+    {: note}

 - Copy logs to IBM Cloud Object Storage to support \>30 days data search or data retention policy requirements.
 See [Configuring Archiving Logs to Cloud Object Storage](/docs/log-analysis?topic=log-analysis-archiving-ov) for details.